 - Getting a card that allows you to spend money abroad for free will save you so much $$$.

 - I have saved so much money since switching my bank account – I always used to pay hefty fees when withdrawing or spending money abroad but not anymore.

 - If you live in the UK, I can’t recommend Monzo enough for this.

-- With Monzo it is FREE to use your card to pay in shops, restaurants and online – there are absolutely no fees.
+- With Monzo it is FREE to use your card to pay in shops, restaurants and online wherever you are in the world – there are absolutely no fees for foreign transactions.